mifi/lossless-cut/README.md

 - **Cutting times are not accurate and will be "rounded" to the nearest keyframe.** There are wishes to implement a "smart cut" feature that re-encodes only the part before the keyframe, see [#126](https://github.com/mifi/lossless-cut/issues/126)
 - Your mileage may vary when it comes to `Keyframe cut` vs `Normal cut`.
 You may need to try both, depending on the video.
 See [ffmpeg](https://trac.ffmpeg.org/wiki/Seeking) also has documentation about these two seek/cut modes. `Keyframe cut` means `-ss` *before* `-i` and `Normal cut` means `-ss` *after* `-i`.
 - When exporting you may lose some proprietary data tracks (like `tmcd`, `fdsc` and `gpmd` added by GoPro).
 These can be exported to separate files however
 - H265 is not supported natively.
 There is partial support with very low FPS and no audio preview.
-Alternatively convert to friendly codec (slow) from the menu, see [#88](https://github.com/mifi/lossless-cut/issues/88)
+Alternatively convert to supported codec (slow) from the menu, see [#88](https://github.com/mifi/lossless-cut/issues/88)

 ## Troubleshooting